iva2k/svelte-blank-20221125/README.md

 Out of the box features:

-- SEO and integration with Social Networks (coming next)
+- SEO and integration with Social Networks
 - Offline mode / can work without Internet connection (after the user visits the app when connected, the app's service worker caches all files for offline operation).
 - Support native features (camera, GPS, etc.) - Capacitor included.
 Check Geolocation and QR Scanner tabs.
 - Support deep links, in online and in offline modes.